Bis(monoacylglycero)phosphate

 In animal models, it has been demonstrated that different tissues have characteristic BMP profiles that adapt to the nutritional and metabolic state, especially in hepatocytes, brown adipocytes and pancreatic cells, suggesting that this lipid has a role in how these adapt to nutrient availability and ambient temperatures.

 Disease: In consequence of its role in lysosomes, it has become evident that bis(monacylglycero)phosphate is involved in the pathology of lysosomal storage diseases such as Niemann-Pick C disease, where cholesterol accumulation is a distinctive feature.
 Similarly, high levels of BMP enriched in docosahexaenoic acid are found in the retinal pigment epithelium in Stargardt disease, which is characterized by juvenile onset retinal degeneration, and they are presumed to be a consequence of late endosomal/lysosomal dysfunction.
 It also accumulates as a secondary storage material in the brain of a broad range of mammals with gangliosidoses.
 In these circumstances, its concentration can increase substantially, probably as a secondary event, and its composition may change to favour molecular species that contain less of the polyunsaturated components.
-Reduced levels of BMP are associated with depression of the lysosomal enzyme GCase and cause an accumulation of glucosylsphingosine, a factor in frontotemporal dementia.
+Reduced levels of BMP are associated with depression of the lysosomal enzyme GCase and cause an accumulation of glucosylsphingosine, a factor in frontotemporal dementia and other neurological diseases.
 Dysregulation of BMP metabolism and thence of cholesterol homeostasis may be relevant to atherosclerosis.

 Non-enveloped viruses of the family Reoviridae, which include mammalian pathogens, enter cells without the aid of a limiting membrane and thus cannot fuse with host cell membranes.
 The bluetongue virus was the first to be shown to use BMP in late endosomes and endolysosomes for membrane penetration and entry into host cells, and it has since been established that this mechanism may influence the infectivity of many other viruses, including COVID-19, influenza and Lassa virus, by enabling them to hijack the endosomal machinery leading to fusion of viral and endosomal membranes and release of viral RNA into the cytosol.
+Modulation of BMP levels in lysosome-associated diseases by pharmacological means may have therapeutic potential.

 3. Related Lipids